jsvine/pdfplumber/README.md

 |`.metadata`| A dictionary of metadata key/value pairs, drawn from the PDF's `Info` trailers.
 Typically includes "CreationDate," "ModDate," "Producer," et cetera.|
 |`.pages`| A list containing one `pdfplumber.Page` instance per page loaded.|

-... and also has the method
+... and also has the following method:

 | Method | Description |
 |--------|-------------|